UFOstart/UFOStart/PROVISIONING.md

 3. During my first deploy there was a python package error!
     Probably you found the XLRT issue.
 It happens.
 Just run it again.

+4. When I browse the website, I sometimes see a red bar at the top.
+Whats that?
+    There is a good chance that your NGINX does not forward the AJAX calls to the API correctly, check your NGINX config around <code>API_HOST</code> and <code>API_CLIENT_TOKEN</code>.